discretize/discretize-guides/guides/fractal-basics/index.md

 - You need 5 more <Item id="49432"/> to fit the maximum requirement of 106 <Attribute name="Agony Resistance"/>.
 - Suggestion: craft 4 ascended armor pieces and hope to get a <Item id="38024"/> to upgrade one of your rings to <Item id="75669" upgrades='49432,49432,49432'/>
-- Alternatively, do strike missions and open the weekly chest for a chance of recieving an ascended armor box.
+- Alternatively, do strike missions and open the weekly chest for a chance of receiving an ascended armor box.

 Homework: